zilinissleepin/freqtrade/docs/lookahead-analysis.md

 and report the bias.
 After all signals have been verified or falsified a result table will be generated for the user to see.

 ### How to find and remove bias?
-How can I salvage the strategy?
+How can I salvage a biased strategy?

-If you found a biased strategy online and want to have the same results - just without bias - then you will be out of luck most of the time.
+If you found a biased strategy online and want to have the same results, just without bias, then you will be out of luck most of the time.
-Usually the bias in the strategy is THE driving factor for those outrageous profits.
+Usually the bias in the strategy is THE driving factor for "too good to be true" profits.
-In the end it is pretty easy to produce amazing results if you can look into the future.
-Removing that central part that pushed the profits up so hich will make it significantly worse.
-Right?
+Removing conditions or indicators that push the profits up from bias will usually make the strategy significantly worse.
-You might be able to salvage it partially if the biased indicators or parts are not the core of the strategy.
+You might be able to salvage it partially if the biased indicators or conditions are not the core of the strategy, or there are other entry and exit signals that are not biased.

 ### Examples of lookahead-bias

-- shift(-10) looks 10 candles into the future.
+- `shift(-10)` looks 10 candles into the future.
-- iloc[] accesses a specific row in the dataframe, be very careful with this.
+- Using `iloc[]` in populate_* functions to access a specific row in the dataframe.
-- For-loops are prone to introduce lookahead-bias if you don't tightly control which numbers are looped through.
+- For-loops are prone to introduce lookahead bias if you don't tightly control which numbers are looped through.
-- Aggregation functions like .mean() .min(), .max(), without a rolling window, will show you the respective pointers of the **whole** dataframe.
+- Aggregation functions like `.mean()`, `.min()` and `.max()`, without a rolling window, will calculate the value over the **whole** dataframe, so the signal candle will "see" a value including future candles.
-  A non-biased example of .mean() would be the following line.
+  A non-biased example would be to look back candles using `rolling()` instead: e.g. `dataframe['volume_mean_12'] = dataframe['volume'].rolling(12).mean()`
-  It just looks back 12 candles and takes its mean instead of the mean of the whole dataframe.
-  dataframe['volume_mean_12'] = dataframe['volume'].rolling(12).mean()
-- ta.MACD(dataframe,12,26,1) will introduce bias with a signalperiod of 1.
+- `ta.MACD(dataframe, 12, 26, 1)` will introduce bias with a signalperiod of 1.

 ### What do the columns in the results table mean?